nextauthjs/next-auth/www/docs/getting-started.md

 Configuration options are passed to NextAuth when initalizing it (in your `/api/` route).

-The only things you will probably *need* to configure are your site name (e.g. 'http://www.example.com'), which should be set explicitly for security reasons, a list of authentication services (Twitter, Facebook, Google, etc) and a database adapter.
+The only things you will *need* to configure are the following:

+- Your site name (e.g. 'http://www.example.com'), which should be set explicitly for security reasons
+- A list of authentication services (Twitter, Facebook, Google, etc)
+- A database adapter

 An "*Adapter*" in NextAuth is the thing that connects your application to whatever database / backend system you want to use to store data for user accounts, sessions, etc.